 AI and analytics data create the potential for personalized treatment plans, each matched to specific patient needs.

-As different streams of data would be integrated, from genetic to medical history and other lifestyle-related factors, caregivers would have the potential to build personal treatment strategies that are more effective and targeted, hence leading to better outcomes for the patients.
+When you integrate different streams of data, from genetic to medical history and other lifestyle-related factors, caregivers would have the potential to build personal treatment strategies that are more effective and targeted, hence leading to better outcomes for the patients.

 Operational efficiency in the health care setting goes deeper with data-driven insight.
 With their analysis, the practitioners can come to fine-tune the entire cycle of caring for a patient and thus optimize resource use and enhance the workflow in general.